 To control your pi-top via another computer such as a MacBook, PC or Chromebook, you need to use VNC (virtual network computing).

 You'll get this little window coming up to tell you to type in the username and password.
-The username is pi while the password is pi-top
+The login information is:

 Et voilà!
 You're in!
 You'll see some controls at the top of the window for ending the session, making the window full screen or even transferring files between your pi-top and your computer!
 You can do literally everything you could do by being connected directly to your pi-top .